 How to Apply

-Referrals to the FTHA program typically come from hospitals, doctors, public and private agencies, friends, neighbors and community social work networks.Call 212-331-3722 or 212-331-3351 to refer someone for FTHA.
+Referrals to the FTHA program typically come from hospitals, doctors, public and private agencies, friends, neighbors and community social work networks.Call 929-252-6420 or 929-252-6152 to refer yourself or someone for FTHA.